ameseee/kwk-level3-swift/sessions/opening_circle_stand_up.markdown

 ---

-# Day 2: Stand Up & Journaling
+# Day 2: Stand Up

-In your notebooks, take 5 minutes to reflect on the following questions

 * What did you learn from yesterday?
-* What is something you learned about someone in this room?
+* What's a specfic goal you have for yourself today?

 ---